stratapp-ai/stratapp-ai.github.io/strategy-execution.md

   media_alignment: Right
   headline: "<strong>strategy execution fails as a top down push</strong>"
   content: |-
     Traditionally the board or CEO would formulate strategy, then communicate it in two static documents - one describing the strategy, the other setting targets.
-Some companies do this as annual offsite events.
-Some do it with consultants.
+Some companies do this as annual offsite events/roadshows.
+Some hire consultants.
 Some invite middle management.
 Some invite the whole company.

-    Regardless of the approach, two things fail:
+    Regardless of the approach, two things have been failing us:

     1. **Urgent takes over important** - people don’t have the skill, will or time to focus on strategy execution, so day to day priorities consume everyone
     2. **Out of date** - whilst the strategy sounded great, within a few weeks or months it no longer matches what the organization needs to focus on